Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Experiments

 \subsubsection{Metrics}

 For altitude estimation, we consider the mean altitude estimation error $E_{\text{avg}}$ and the percentage of estimates with error below a threshold $D$, denoted as $P_{E<D}$.
-In VPR evaluation, we measure performance using the standard retrieval recall at rank $N$ (R@N), which quantifies the proportion of queries for which at least one correctly matched reference image appears among the top-$N$ retrieved candidates.
+In VPR evaluation, we measure performance using the standard retrieval recall at rank $K$ (R@$K$), which quantifies the proportion of queries for which at least one correctly matched reference image appears among the top-$K$ retrieved candidates.
 Specifically, we use R@1 and R@5 as evaluation criteria.
-Once the initial localization coordinates are obtained, we compute the localization error for each query as the Euclidean distance between the estimated UTM coordinates and the ground-truth UTM coordinates, and report the corresponding mean value as $d_{\text{avg}}$.
+Once localization coordinates are obtained, we compute the Euclidean UTM error between each estimate and its ground-truth coordinate to determine the threshold-based localization success rate.
 A query is considered successfully localized when its Euclidean UTM error is below 100\,m.
 This threshold is not chosen merely to match the 100\,m classification grid size; rather, it is intended to evaluate the system as a coarse-localization or geo-initialization module and is consistent with the effective database spatial resolution induced by the 60--70\,m reference-tile stride discussed above.